Weave Code

 • Strengths:

-• Composability: Fits Laravel’s service container and dependency injection patterns, allowing for modular I/O handling (e.g., file uploads, API clients, logging).
+• Composability: Fits Laravel’s service container and dependency injection, allowing for interchangeable I/O components (e.g., swap FileHandler for S3Handler without refactoring business logic).

-• Future-Proofing: Handles edge cases (e.g., resource leaks, timeouts) that Laravel’s native Storage or Http facades may not address out-of-the-box.
+• Future-Proofing: Handles edge cases (e.g., resource leaks, timeouts) that Laravel’s built-in facades may not address, such as custom stream wrappers or async HTTP retries.

 • Weaknesses:

-• Documentation Risk: With 0 stars and no visible community, adoption risks stem from unclear use cases or poor onboarding.
+• Documentation Risk: With 0 stars and no visible community, adoption risks include unclear use cases, poor onboarding, or undocumented Laravel-specific quirks (e.g., how to integrate with Illuminate\Contracts\Filesystem).

 Integration Feasibility